Care of Collections (MSc)

 - The degree offers specialist skills for students building a portfolio of qualifications for entry to the museum sector

 The MSc Care of Collections is vocational; the programme is directly relevant to the activities of museums, historic houses and similar institutions.
-Seminars, lectures and assessed work aim to combine theoretical knowledge with realistic practical applications.
+Seminars, lectures and assessed work aim to combine theoretical knowledge about the care and management of heritage collections with realistic practical applications.
 The programme will also encourage students to develop their verbal and written communication skills.
 In this way, the qualification will contribute to the student's experience and qualifications which will be relevant when seeking work within the heritage sector.
-For students not seeking employment in this field, the MSc provides a stimulating and unusual taught Masters scheme that embodies elements of art and science and includes a wide range of transferable skills.

 The course is modular and has a common study structure with the MSc in Professional Conservation and the MA in Archaeology - the taught element lasts for the first two semesters of study and is assessed at the end of this period; this is followed by a dissertation.